cloudsmith-io/cloudsmith-api/bindings/java/src/docs/MetricsApi.md

 MetricsApi apiInstance = new MetricsApi();
 String owner = "owner_example"; // String |
-Integer page = 56; // Integer | A page number within the paginated result set.
+java.math.BigInteger page = new java.math.BigInteger(); // java.math.BigInteger | A page number within the paginated result set.
-Integer pageSize = 56; // Integer | Number of results to return per page.
+java.math.BigInteger pageSize = new java.math.BigInteger(); // java.math.BigInteger | Number of results to return per page.
 String finish = "finish_example"; // String | Include metrics upto and including this UTC date or UTC datetime.
 For example '2020-12-31' or '2021-12-13T00:00:00Z'.
 String start = "start_example"; // String | Include metrics from and including this UTC date or UTC datetime.
 For example '2020-12-31' or '2021-12-13T00:00:00Z'.
 String tokens = "tokens_example"; // String | A comma seperated list of tokens (slug perm) to include in the results.